-Contact a Family is one of the partners of SENDirect, the single port of call for families looking for services, support and activities in the local area for children with additional needs.
+Contact is one of the partners of SENDirect, the single port of call for families looking for services, support and activities in the local area for children with additional needs.

 Our parent guides are free to download or to order in print from our helpline.
 The following guides might be helpful to parents trying to access childcare:

 - Getting social care services when your child has additional needs - England [PDF] - tells families what support is available, like short breaks

 - Getting direct payments to buy social care for your disabled child - England and Wales [PDF] how parents can get help to buy in social care services